kuum-oss/README.md/README.md

 ---

-⚡ MISSION STATEMENT
+## ⚡ Mission Statement

-"Engineering is not only about how it works, but how it fails."
-I deconstruct complex systems to find their breaking points.
-Every crash is a lesson; every bug report is a step toward unshakeable stability.
+> "Engineering is not only about how it works, but how it fails."
+> Every bug, crash, or stress-test is a lesson.
+> I build robust software and learn from every breaking point.

 <p align="center"> <img src="https://visitor-badge.laobi.icu/badge?page_id=kuum-oss.visitor-badge&color=gray" /> </p>